Lungworm used to be rare in the UK and confined mostly to just a few geographical regions. But it has spread rapidly.

 Bloody stools or urine

 If you are worried your dog might have lungworm contact your vet immediately.
-If you have a ManyPets policy and you're worried your dog might have lungworm you can speak to a qualified vet by video call at any time of the day or night to get advice on what to do next.
+If you have a ManyPets policy and you're worried your dog might have lungworm, you can get unlimited, fast online vet advice from a UK registered vet for advice on what to do next.

 Diagnosing lugworm infection can be difficult and usually requires an array of tests such as blood works, stool sample analysis and X-rays.